FlockyChou/vtubing.info/pre-model/setting-clear-expectations.md

 {% include youtube.html id='1yFG--iv5fQ' %}

-While not explicitly relevant to VTubing, Coffeezilla put out a video talking about his 10 years of content creation on YouTube.
+While not explicitly related to VTubing, Coffeezilla put out a video talking about his 10 years of content creation on YouTube.
 In it, he highlights a number of lessons he learned during this time making content that I feel is very relevant to people looking into getting into content creation today.

 The most relevant takeaways for me are:
 * **Focus on the Long-term** - Wanting to get into content creation with the sole goal of making money will show in your work.
 Getting paid to do what you love would be great but it should not be the immediate goal.